db0/godot-card-game-framework/README.md

 ### Scripting Engine Features

-* Can define card scripts in plain text, using simple json
+* Can define card scripts in plain text, using simple json.
-* Can set cards to trigger off of any booard manipulation
+* Can set cards to trigger off of any booard manipulation.
-* Can filter the triggers based on card properties, or a special subset
+* Can filter the triggers based on card properties, or a special subset.
-* Can define optional abilities
+* Can define optional abilities.
-* Can define multiple-choice abilities
+* Can define multiple-choice abilities.
+* Can request simple inputs from the player during execution.

-* Very easily extensible to your own game's special requirements
+All of the above while being very easily extensible to your own game's special requirements through simple json dictionaries.

 ## Easy Customation

-The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the CFControl singleton.
+The classes provide some easy customization options, such as how the card move, where they appear etc.

+Check the "Behaviour Constants" inside `CFConst.gd` for detailed information on what each does.
-For more fine customization, you'll need to modify manually
+For more fine-tuned customization than that, you'll need to modify the code manually

 ## Usage